Vision Statement: The Ultimate Contraceptive

 The global contraceptive market has been estimated to exceed $20 billion annually.
+30-35% of women using hormonal birth control report adverse side effects.
+In the U.S., about 31% of contraceptive users say they are experiencing side effects from their current method ( Contraception in the United States: A Closer Look at Experiences, Preferences, and Coverage, Brittni Frederiksen, et al., Nov 3, 2022, kff.org.).
+Among those who discontinued oral contraceptives, a survey found that 64.6% did so because of adverse effects (Moreau C, Cleland K, Trussell J., Contraceptive discontinuation attributed to method dissatisfaction in the United States.
+Contraception, 2007;76(4):267-272.).
 Yaso addresses the unmet demand for non-hormonal, discreet, dual-purpose products — positioning us as a potential category leader.
 Yaso is delivering proven science to solve women’s most urgent family planning needs.

-Preclinical data show Yaso provides protection for several hours.
+Preclinical data show Yaso Gel provides protection as soon as it is applied in the vagina, and for several hours.
 Ongoing studies are confirming duration and real-world use so women can rely on it with confidence.
+Unlike some other products, it does not have to be applied hours in advance - it’s active on-demand, as needed.

 What is the efficacy target with typical use?